 Great, now that you've added a record, we can open up the details page and take an action.

-Open the new user's details page by clicking on the latest record in the table view
+Open the new user's details page by clicking on the latest record in the table view.

-Take a moment to familiar yourself with the details page.
+Take a moment to familiarize yourself with the details page.
 In particular, notice the user's current stage (top left) and available actions for that stage (top right).
 These are the actions we've created in the Flow editor!